-4.3 Surface water and small watercourse risk
+4.4 Surface water and small watercourse risk

 The NRW FRAW map for surface water and small watercourses is shown in Figure 4-2.
 The site is largely at 'very low' risk from surface water and small watercourse flooding where there is a less than a 0.1% AEP chance of flooding in any given year.
 The northern and eastern boundaries of the site are shown to be at a low risk of surface water flooding.
 However, this is an artifact of the broadscale modelling approach, as surface water in these areas will rapidly drain to the dock.
+It is therefore concluded that the site is at very low risk of surface water and small watercourse flooding.